Have questions about fireside?

 Although the frequency of your fireplace servicing and maintenance will depend on use and the type of installation, you should have a qualified service technician perform an appliance check-up at the beginning of each heating season.

 Steady State: An efficiency rating is testing only the efficiency of the fireplace when it is burning.
 AFUE (Annual Fuel Utilization Efficiency): Both the on cycle and off cycle are calculated in this rating.
-By including the off cycles (when the fireplace is turned off) a more accurate yearly operational cost can be estimated.
+By including the off cycles (when the fireplace is turned off) a more accurate yearly operational cost can be estimated

 It’s not recommended in climates that are high in humidity.
 Otherwise, you can turn the pilot off when you won’t be using your appliance for an extended period of time, and then use our on-line instructions to relight the pilot when needed.

 A pilot light will burn 800 to 1500 BTUs/hr.
 Your monthly gas bill should include your exact cost per “therm” (100,000 BTUs).
 Based on this rate you can calculate the cost for your area to operate a pilot light.
-On average a pilot like consume anywhere for $12.00 to $14.00 of gas per month.
+On average a pilot light consume anywhere for $12.00 to $14.00 of gas per month.

 Intermittent Pilot Ignition is an electronic system, which uses an electrode to ignite the pilot gas.
 In turn, the pilot flame lights the main burner gas.
 The term Intermittent is used because the pilot burner flame is only present when the main burner is operating.
 When the main burner is off the pilot is also off.
 The IPI system ensures the pilot flame extends over the burner for immediate ignition and secondly conserves energy when the appliance is not in operation.